microsoft/everyonecancode/trainer-info.md

 >
 > 3.)
 Ask Participants to use our pre-deployed backend at: [https://everyonecancode-backend-a151.azurewebsites.net/](https://everyonecancode-backend-a151.azurewebsites.net/) and ignore the backend configuration steps.
 >
 > 4.)
-We have created fallback accounts for regions relying on the original EveryoneCanCode Milligram track (Japan and France).
+We have created fallback accounts for regions relying on translated versions of the original EveryoneCanCode Milligram track (Japan and France).
 We also have a the possiblity to hand out accounts on two shared fallback regions with limited capacity.
 Please reach out to our orga team for these.